TPZDSP3/tpz-charts/README.md

 You can package your charts using `helm package $CHART_NAME --version "$CHART_VERSION"`.

-## Installing from this private repo
+## Installing from this private chart repo
 To authenticate, you must provide a GitHub API token that can read from the chart repository.
 It has to be provided using HTTP Basic Auth but it does not seem to matter whether you provide it as username, password, or both.

 ```shell